Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 which can be written in a compact way as

 The function $F_{PP'}(M^2_{\ell^+\ell^-})$ is the eTFF normalized to its value at $M^2_{\ell^+\ell^-}=0$ corresponding to the emission of a real photon (\myie at the photon point).
-With the help of the VDM the eTFF ca n be expressed as weighted sum of the vector meson's Breit-Wigner distributions over all low-mass vector mesons with mass $M_V$
+With the help of the VDM the eTFF can be expressed as weighted sum of the vector meson's Breit--Wigner distributions over all low-mass vector mesons with mass $M_V$

 where the weights are the ratio of the coupling strength' $g_{PP'V}$ and $g_{V}$ characterizing the $P\rightarrow P'V$ and $V\rightarrow \gamma^*$ vertices, respectively.
 They can be fixed from quark models, as described in~\cite{Landsberg:1986fd} (note that Eq.
 3.10 in \cite{Landsberg:1986fd} uses constants with extra factor 2) or experimental data on meson decays.
-In the limit of small width' and using the pole approximation, the expression Eq.~\ref{eqn:VDM-FF} can be expanded in terms of $q^2$ to arrive at the known dipole form
+In the limit of small width' and using the pole approximation, the expression equation\ref{eqn:VDM-FF} can be expanded in terms of $q^2$ to arrive at the known monopole form

-The root mean square radius $<r^2_{PP'}>^{1/2}$ defines a characteristic size of the transition which reflects the hadron size and $\Lambda^{-2}$ is the derivative of the eTFF \mywrt $q^2$ at the photon point.
+The root mean square radius $\expval{r^2_{PP'}}^{1/2}$ defines a characteristic size of the transition which reflects the hadron size and $\Lambda^{-2}$ is the derivative of the eTFF \mywrt $q^2$ at the photon point.
 The above approximation can be applied in the time-like and space-like regime.
-Fig.~\ref{fig:dalitz-meson} shows results of recent high precision measurements of eTFF of mesons and fits to the data using Eq.~\ref{eqn:VDM-FF-a}.
-The extracted values for~$\Lambda^{-2}$ are summarized in Tab.~\ref{tab:meson-dalitz}.
-They generally confirm a growth of the eTFF as a function of the invariant mass and agree well with the prediction of VDM (given in Tab.~4 of \cite{Landsberg:1986fd}), except for the $\omega$ and $\phi$ mesons.
-A particularly significant disagreement can be seen for the $\omega$ meson.
+Fig.\,\ref{fig:dalitz-meson} shows results of recent high precision measurements of eTFF of mesons and fits to the data using Eq.\,\ref{eqn:VDM-FF-a}.
+The extracted values for~$\Lambda^{-2}$ are summarized in Tab.\,\ref{tab:meson-dalitz}.
+They generally confirm a growth of the eTFF as a function of the invariant mass and agree well with the prediction of VDM (given in Tab.~4 of \cite{Landsberg:1986fd}), except for the \textomega\ and \textphi\ mesons.
+A particularly significant disagreement can be seen for the \textomega\ meson.